imkannadiga/GeeksForGeeks/README.md

 11)Middle element in a liked list(27/09/2021):
 Given a singly linked list of N nodes.
 The task is to find the middle of the linked list.1-> 2->3->4->5, then the middle node of the list is 3.
 If there are two middle nodes(in case, when N is even), print the second middle element.
 For example, if the linked list given is 1->2->3->4->5->6, then the middle node of the list is 4.(MiddleElementInALinkedList.java)

+12)LargestIndependentSetProblem (27/09/2021):
+Given a Binary Tree of size N, find the size of the Largest Independent Set(LIS) in it.
+A subset of all tree nodes is an independent set if there is no edge between any two nodes of the subset.
+Your task is to complete the function LISS(), which finds the size of the Largest Independent Set.(LargestIndependentSetProblem.java)